barsoom/content_translator/README.md

 ### Sending content changes to this app

+Content is sent to this app by HTTP calls.
+Create and update is POST, destroy is DELETE.

 These calls can be made multiple times without causing any problems, so design your app to continue retrying the requests until you get a 200 response (e.g. instead of a timeout).

     POST   /api/texts token=token-for-my-app identifier="help_item_25" name="question" value="What is elixir?" locale=en